 I've often wondered why the American male seems to love football.
 I got into it in college (Penn State - Go Lions), but others seem to be born with a love of the game.
 The violence must be a factor, creating a spectacle of modern-day gladiators.
 The huge media blitz is unavoidable no matter where you are.
 Who doesn't know what Superbowl Sunday means?

-The Economist explores the NFL's success a triumph of marketing and socialist business practices.
+But this article in The Economist explores the NFL's success a triumph of marketing and socialist business practices.
 Think about other pro sports:

 - Baseball has the Yankees' outrageous payroll, which makes it hard for smaller clubs to get the players needed to wine.